 In 2020 the event will be held on Saturday 14 March in the Lismore’s Central Business District (CBD) featuring the newly refurbished Lismore Laneways.
 The two main roads in the heart of the city closed to traffic and transformed into a sea of beautiful white marquees with over 50 fabulous food & wine and art & craft stalls.
 The beautiful wide streets lined with heritage buildings and giant fig trees become the setting for a fabulous celebration of food, live entertainment, cooking demonstrations & classes, children's art, craft and cultural activities and street art workshops.

 Inspired by a world of street food styles our local and regional cafes and restaurants showcase fresh regional cuisine proving fabulous tasting plates priced at $5 and $10.
 There are tempting treats from every corner of the globe, luscious libations from our region’s boutique beverage purveyors and stalls brimming with spectacular local product.

 The event is held in Lismore, just one-hour south from the Gold Coast, twenty minutes from iconic Nimbin, and thirty minutes inland from popular Byron Bay.
 It’s home to around 45,000 people and is surrounded by beautiful, lush countryside, pockets of small villages and nestled between World Heritage Rainforest.
 It’s a city of contrasts and diversity and is known for its links to the agricultural and dairy industries as well as the Northern Rivers centre for business, education, culture, retail, sport and health.
 It has a strong connection to culture and the arts through partnerships with Northern Rivers Performing Arts (NORPA), the Lismore Regional Gallery and the Northern Rivers Conservatorium of Music.

-Eat the Street was first established in 2015 by the Lismore Business Promotion Panel, a team of local business and community people who oversee the Lismore Business Promotion Program in partnership with Lismore City Council and managed by Council’s City Centre Manager Jason Mumford, who sadly passed in 2018.
-The event attracted 8,000 people and sold over 500 tasting plates per stall.
+Eat the Street was first established in 2015 by the Lismore Business Promotion Panel in partnership with Lismore City Council and managed by Council’s City Centre Manager.
+The first event attracted 8,000 people and sold over 500 tasting plates per stall.